MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 | Obsessed 		|                       |

+### Self-Care

+- Gratitude
+- Penalty Boxes – if you end up in penalty box for positive intent, know you’ll recover.
+Use the time to observe, set new strategy
+- Friendships – outside of work friends = priceless to sanity, well-being.
+- Get outside – all adventures are easier when you’re healthy, fit, rested

 ### When should you quit?

 - Your values are far from your company’s
 - There are no opportunities to grow
 - You’ve burned too many bridges